shawnduong/HackerPass/doc/ino.md

 4. Flushing the user ID cache to the API to create a series of attendances is currently inefficient as it enacts a series of POST requests.
 Overhead may be minimized if it enacts one aggregate POST request.
 The API will also need to be modified to accommodate for this.
 5. This should also flush the cache, and that should be implemented in the future.
 6. HTTPS and domain names should be tested soon for a more secure HackerPass.
+7. The upload script should define all of the parameters so that the Arduino IDE is not needed for uploading.